Running out of ammo

 Rate of fire

 Reports from the intense fighting currently underway for Bakhmut in the Donbas say that both sides have begun to ration their ammunition.
-Ukrainian officers report that the number of shells arriving has dropped by a third and military experts report that Russia has also reduced its rate of fire as it is also struggling to resupply its guns.
+Ukrainian officers report that the number of shells arriving has dropped by a third and military experts report that Russia has also reduced its rate of fire, as it is also struggling to resupply its guns.

-CSIS Senior Adviser Mark Cancian asked in his report, “Are inventories getting too low?
+CSIS senior adviser Mark Cancian asked in his report: “Are inventories getting too low?
 How long will it take to rebuild those inventories?”
 An early CSIS study already suggested that the Nato inventories were at risk of running dangerously low as a result of the transfers to Ukraine.

 Ukraine is burning through its supplies of ammunition far faster than the Nato members can make more.
 For example, the US has already transferred just over 1mn 155mm standard artillery shells to Ukraine, but its current production capacity to make more is capped at 93,000 rounds a year.
 Even if production surged and the production capacity raised to 240,000 a year, there would still be a 750,000 deficit given the rates of fire in the 11 months the war has been running so far.